AXION-MONEY/liquidity-amo/README.md

 Sub-cases:

-* the AMO contracts deal with two cases: a reference stable coin with value one ( eg USDC or DAI ), and a stakedstablecoin (eg sUSDe or sDAI) which value drifts ups progressively
+* the AMO contracts deal with two cases: a reference stable coin with value one (e.g. USDC or DAI), and a staked stablecoin (e.g. sUSDe or sDAI) which value drifts ups progressively
 * this is reflected in the variable: `pairedTokenType_`

 Staked stable case: when BOOST is paired with a staked stablecoin, the logic is as follows

 * the `pricemanager.sol` contracts updates the staked price state variable
 * the equilibrium univ2 "xyz" pool balances are updated in the `AMOv2.sol` contract
-* the bot ( a simple logic bot will be shared !FIXME!) also monitors prices and pool balances to trigger rebalancing
+* the bot (a simple logic bot will be shared !FIXME!) also monitors prices and pool balances to trigger rebalancing
 * rebalancing can also be done permissionlessly

 **Note on vocabulary:**

 * Free-minted BOOST is called protocol-owned BOOST in the Frax vocabulary; it has no backing and is created when the protocol receives USD — and burned when the USDC is redeemed.
-* USD is a generic name for a reference stable coin paired with BOOST in the AMO ( USDC and USDT are the first natural candidates )
+* USD is a generic name for a reference stable coin paired with BOOST in the AMO (USDC and USDT are the first natural candidates)

 Below are the key functions that define the core logic of the contract:
 **Main Functions:**